drewlr/AI-spec-kit/README.md

 # AI spec kit

-Notes on building real software with AI agents, written from doing it rather than from thinking about it.
-Most of the examples come from one mobile app built this way over several months.
+Guidance on building real software with AI agents, written from doing it rather than from thinking about it.
+Most of the examples come from two mobile apps built this way following fast iterations.

 The three documents are meant to be read in order, and used separately.